nasa/openmct/notes.md

-* Stop Vue from decorating EVERYTHING (but especially the telemetry collection)
-* Fix memory leaks
-* Export
-* Add loading spinner
+* Prevent decoration of telemetry table rows.
+* Once decoration of telemetry table row objects is fixed, revert to non-bound function parameters to .on() calls.
 * Need minimum width on tables.
 Provided by calcTableWidthPx in MCTTableController
+* On focus, filter boxes need to remove magnifying glass.
 * Add elipses for overflow on table cells
+* Fix memory leaks
 * Make sure time columns are being correctly merged
 * Look at optimizing styles in telemetry-table-row
 * Handle window resizing